The Virtual Large Cardinal Hierarchy: Preliminaries

 We will denote the class of ordinals by $\on$.
 For sets $X$ and $Y$ we denote by ${^X}Y$ the set of all functions from $X$ to $Y$.
 For an infinite cardinal $\kappa$, we let $H_\kappa$ be the set of sets $X$ such that the cardinality of the transitive closure of $X$ has size less than $\kappa$.
 The symbol $\contr$ will denote a contradiction and $\p(X)$ will denote the power set of $X$.
 We will say that an elementary embedding $j:\M\to \N$ is \textbf{generic} if it exists in a forcing extension of $V$.
 We will use $H_\lambda$ and $V_\lambda$ to denote these sets as defined in the ground model $V$, while the $H_\lambda$ or $V_\lambda$ of any other universe will have a superscript indicating which universe it comes from.

 \qquad A key folklore lemma which we will frequently need when dealing with generic elementary embeddings is the following.

 \lemm[Countable Embedding Absoluteness][lemm.ctblabs]{ Let $\M$ and $\N$ be transitive sets and assume that $\M$ is countable.
-Let $\pi\colon\M\to\N$ be an elementary embedding, $\P$ a transitive class with $\M,\N\in\P$ and \hbox{$\P\models\zf^-+\dc+\godel{\text{$\M$ is countable}}$}.\footnote{The theory $\zf^-$ consists of the axioms of $\zf$ without the powerset axiom and with the collections scheme instead of the replacement scheme.} Then $\P$ has an elementary embedding $\pi^*\colon\M\to\N$ which agrees with $\pi$ on any desired finite set and on the critical point if it exists. } The following proposition is an almost immediate corollary of Countable Embedding Absoluteness. \prop[][prop.coll]{ Let $\M$ and $\N$ be transitive models and assume that there is a generic elementary embedding $\pi:\M\to \N$.
-Then $V^{\col(\omega,\M)}$ has an elementary embedding $\pi^*:\M\to\N$ which agrees with $\pi$ on any desired finite set and has the same critical point if it exists. } For proofs, see \cite{GitmanSchindler} (Section~3).
+Let $\pi\colon\M\to\N$ be an elementary embedding, $\P$ a transitive class with $\M,\N\in\P$ and \hbox{$\P\models\zf^-+\dc+\godel{\text{$\M$ is countable}}$}.\footnote{The theory $\zf^-$ consists of the axioms of $\zf$ without the powerset axiom and with the collections scheme instead of the replacement scheme.} Then $\P$ has an elementary embedding $\pi^*\colon\M\to\N$ which agrees with $\pi$ on any desired finite set and on the critical point if it exists. }